-Results of the Committee’s vote on the adoption of the draft opinion are available.
+A summary of the Committee’s consideration of the draft report is now available.

 The digital economy is growing at seven times the rate of the rest of the economy.
 The European Commission estimates that completing the digital single market could contribute €415 billion per year to Europe’s economy, create 3.8 million jobs and transform public services.
 In addition, many future jobs will require information and communications technologies (ICT) skills, rendering the process of acquiring digital skills an imperative.
 The European Commission has presented several initiatives to boost the use of ICT in Europe